arjuntrivedi/Command-line-Chat-System/README.md

 ## Technologies
-I used C, Socket Programming, TCP/IP, POSIX System Calls, and Memory Management.
+I used C and Socket Programming, applying concepts including TCP/IP, protocol POSIX System Calls, and I/O handling.

 ## Setup
 - Compile the C code using a compiler like gcc